-CORI Task 2 focusses on Organics Degradation.
-Focus is on the characterization of soluble organic species generated by radiolytic and hydrolytic degradation of selected organics (PVC, cellulose, resins, superplasticizers).
-Studies also include the analysis of degradation/stability of small organic molecules such as carboxylic acids.
-Determination of degradation rates of polymeric materials and small molecular weights molecules are also be performed.
+CORI Task 2 - Organics Degradation.
+Focus was put on the characterization of soluble organic species generated by radiolytic and hydrolytic degradation of selected organics (PVC, cellulose, resins, superplasticizers).
+Studies also included the analysis of degradation/stability of small organic molecules such as carboxylic acids.
+Determination of degradation rates of polymeric materials and small molecular weights molecules were also performed.

-CORI Task 3 addresses Organic-Cement Interactions.
-Studies focus on investigating the mobility of selected organic molecules in cement-based materials.
-Mobility of organic molecules includes retention and transport properties.
+CORI Task 3 - Organic-Cement Interactions.
+Studies focused on investigating the mobility of selected organic molecules in cement-based materials.
+Understanding the mobility of organic molecules requires knowledge on retention and transport properties.
 Organics also include small C bearing molecules as identified in the previous EC funded project CAST.
-Both retention on individual cement minerals and actual cementitious systems are investigated.
+Both retention on individual cement minerals and actual cementitious systems were investigated.
 Analysing the fate of the organics in cementitious environments is a key requirement to understand and model the radionuclide behaviour in single and complex systems.

-CORI Task 4 investigates Radionuclide-Organic-Cement Interactions.
-Processes of radionuclide migration are studied in the ternary system.
-The role of organic molecules on the transfer properties of radionuclides are investigated through retention and transport experiments, covering a range of experimental conditions (relative amounts of radionuclide-cement-organics solutions).
+CORI Task 4 - Radionuclide-Organic-Cement Interactions.
+Processes of radionuclide migration were studied in the ternary system.
+The role of organic molecules on the transfer properties of radionuclides were investigated through retention and transport experiments, covering a range of experimental conditions (relative amounts of radionuclide-cement-organics solutions).
 Selected radionuclides cover a range of chemical characteristics and redox states relevant for the expected conditions in L/ILW disposal.

 Predicting and assessing radionuclide transport is a key topic in nuclear waste disposal.
-For radionuclide behaviour in cementitious environments where large inventories of organic materials may be present, CORI aims to significantly improve the present knowledge.
-An improved quantification of radionuclide solubility and retention phenomena in cementitious environments can provide important input into predicting radionuclide transport.
+For radionuclide behaviour in cementitious environments where large inventories of organic materials may be present, CORI has significantly improved the previous knowledge.
+The improved quantification of radionuclide solubility and retention phenomena in cementitious environments provides important input into predicting radionuclide transport.
 In view of this general motivation in CORI, specific benefits in terms of impacting implementation or safety are described below.